On the road between Yellowstone and Glacier, stop at these fascinating state parks to stretch your legs and learn a bit of history.

 Just 15 minutes outside of Great Falls, see how ancient Native Americans hunted bison at one of the country’s largest bison cliff jump sites.

-At First Peoples Buffalo Jump State Park, you can explore remnants of paths created by hundreds of bison and used by 14 Native American tribes during a more than an 1,000-year time span long before Lewis and Clark showed up.
-Below the one-mile long sandstone cliff lie 18 feet of compacted bison remains.
+Located in Ulm, Mont., you can explore remnants of paths created by hundreds of bison and used by 14 Native American tribes for more than a millenia.
+Below the one-mile long sandstone cliff rests 18 feet of compacted bison remains.

 “There are still the drive lines where the Native American drove the bison off the cliffs,” says Pat Doyle, marketing and communications manager of Montana State Parks.
 “The park also has really cool tribal events that go on during the summer.”